"Is it best to own your rental property business personally or through a limited company?"

 Limited company - if you have high finance costs and/or you would like to reinvest your profits to purchase more property, it would potentially be worth owning your property portfolio through a limited company.

-Personally owned - if you have low finance costs and/or you'd like to draw down your profits when you earn them, it would potentially be worth owning the property portfolio personally.
+Personally owned - if you have low finance costs, you'd like to draw down your profits when you earn them and/or you're a basic rate taxpayer, it would potentially be worth owning the property portfolio personally.

 It really depends on your specific circumstances whether you should become a limited company or not.
 Get in contact with us on 0118 3800 363 or email us, if you'd like to discuss your personal scenario.